 It is hoped that adherence to the BAD List will allow patients easier access to these treatments, at less cost to the NHS.
-According to BAD, if the top 12 most commonly prescribed Dermatology 'specials' on the BAD list had been obtained from an NHS manufacturing unit (rather than a non-NHS manufacturing unit), this could have saved the NHS £683,000.

-The BAD list has now been ratified and implemented by the hospital Trusts in Northern Ireland.
+The BAD list has been ratified and implemented by the hospital Trusts in Northern Ireland.

 Dermatology 'specials' that do not appear on the BAD list should not be requested in primary care.
 Adherence to the BAD list is encouraged in order to address concerns around 'specials' and optimise quality of care.